 Chiropractic vs. Physiotherapy

 If you suffer from muscle or joint pain, it can be hard to know what type of treatment you need.
 Many patients often ask about the chiropractic and physiotherapy differences.
 How do you know the difference between a Physiotherapist and a Chiropractor?

 The two professions can quite overlap.
 Both chiropractors and physiotherapists aim to treat joints and musculoskeletal disorders to alleviate pain, correct movement, improve strength and help you return your body to its full function.
 Nevertheless, there is a broad range of treatment types in chiropractic and physiotherapy, as with many other fields.
 Upon seeing one specialist, it is necessary not to place the entire profession in a box.
-The main difference between the two is that a chiropractor employs joint manipulation, while a physiotherapist generally uses mobilization methods.
+The main difference is that a chiropractor employs joint manipulation, while a physiotherapist generally uses mobilization methods.

 What is meant by Chiropractic manipulation?

 Chiropractors use their hands to change the spine and limbs joints where there are signs of restrained motion.
-A chiropractor may use manipulation of grade 5 (high speed, low amplitude thrust), whereas a physiotherapist is mostly limited to grades 1 to 4 (low speed, lower amplitudes).
+A chiropractor may manipulate grade 5 (high speed, low amplitude thrust), whereas a physiotherapist is mostly limited to grades 1 to 4 (low speed, lower amplitudes).
 The brilliance of a grade 5 manipulation is that it often allows instant improvement in the range of motion and pain relief!

 The first goal is to have yourself medically checked, and your doctor will decide which care is best for your condition – and refer you to it as needed.
 There will also be treatments and advice from chiropractors and physiotherapists to better treat injuries and medical conditions.